tomas-fryza/avr-course/labs/07-i2c/README.md

 >
 > According to the list of [I2C addresses](https://learn.adafruit.com/i2c-addresses/the-list) the device could be humidity/temp or pressure sensor.
 The signals were really recorded when communicating with the humidity and temperature sensor.
 >
 > The data frame always follows the address one and contains eight data bits from the MSB to the LSB and is again terminated by an acknowledgment from the receiving side.
 Here, number `2` was writen to the sensor.
 According to the [DHT12 sensor manual](https://github.com/tomas-fryza/digital-electronics-2/blob/master/docs/dht12_manual.pdf), this is the address of register, to which the integer part of measured temperature is stored.
-(The following register contains its fractional part.)
+(The following register contains its decimal part.)
 >
 > | **Register address** | **Description** |
 > | :-: | :-- |